Best Amazon Prime Day gaming deals 2022

 Best Amazon Prime Day gaming deals 2022Here's the best PS5, Xbox, and Nintendo Switch Prime Day gaming deals and other discounts.

-Amazon Prime Day 2022 has finally begun!
-Starting today and running for 48h hours until July the 13th, Prime Day promises price reductions across almost every department.
-Of course, we're only interested in all things gaming, such as games and consoles, as well as accessories like monitors, keyboards and headsets.
+Amazon Prime Day 2022 has entered its second and final day!
+Just like yesterday, Prime Day day two promises price reductions across all the things in gaming we're interested in, such as games and consoles, as well as accessories like monitors, keyboards and headsets.

-We've compiled a list of the biggest and best Prime Day gaming deals that you can bag during of the online giant's huge annual sale.
-We will continue to update this page during Prime Day 2022 in this handy guide.
+We've compiled a list of the biggest and best Prime Day gaming deals that you can grab before the annual sale ends at midnight.
+We will continue to update this page throughout the day.

 Today's best Prime Day gaming deals